The Mosasaurus was much longer than the fearsome Tyrannosaur rex.

-- Prognathodon – a massive Mosasaur reptile that had massively built jaws and teeth.
+- Prognathodon – a very large Mosasaur reptile that had massively built jaws and teeth.

-- Tylosaurus: a genus of marine reptile in the Mosasaur family, the Tylosaurus is the ancient ancestor of the modern-day monitor lizard.
+- Tylosaurus: a genus of marine reptiles in the Mosasaur family, the Tylosaurus is the ancient ancestor of the modern-day monitor lizard.

 - Megalodon: a 60-ft long gigantic shark that was an apex predator in the marine ecosystem.
 Probably the largest shark to ever prowl the ancient oceans.